 Is Blinky Bill Studio Adventure Show still running?

 - The theatre is currently closed and this show is no longer running.
-However kids will love Blinky’s new show ‘Blinky Bill’s Backyard’ performed live twice daily at the Wild Burgers stage
+However kids will love Blinky’s new show ‘Blinky Bill’s Rookie Ranger Station’ performed live four times daily at the Wild Burgers stage

 Is the Gruffalo still at the Sanctuary?

 Gruffalo spotters trail and meet and greets have now concluded.
 The Gruffalo is now carrying on his adventures at our sister National Trust property, Rippon Lea Estate in Melbourne

 Is the TreeTop Challenge Ropes Course stll available?

 - Tree Top Challenge will be operating Thursday to Sunday

 - Yes, Lorikeet Feeding will still occur daily at 8am to 9am and 4pm to 4:30pm

 - Our Café is open from 8am to 4pm Thursday to Monday and 8am to 2pm Tuesday and Wednesday

 - We have made changes in line with COVID-19 regulations to ensure the safety of our guests and staff.
 Our Café and dining areas are operating in-line with the Queensland restrictions applicable at the time and hygiene in these areas is our priority

 - Capacity is limited and at this stage but there is no need to book